GPT2099/bikesharing/README.md

 ![](Tableau_images/Checkout_Times_by_Gender.PNG)

-This visualization shows that a a high percentage of our riders are male.
-This helps the company keep a majority of bikes geared towards men.
+This visualization shows that a high percentage of our riders are male.
+This will help the company keep a majority of bikes fitted and geared towards men.